Do you want to see a real-life SEO writing example to inspire your content marketing?

 These figures are not earth-shattering but they’re pretty decent.
 According to the Buzzsumo Content Trends Report 2018, based on a sample of 100 million posts, 50% of all posts got just 4 shares or fewer across all the main social networks.

 I’m sure this social buzz drove a bit of traffic to the post.
-Most importantly, it spread the word about the content and it’s likely several people linked to it.
+Most importantly, it spread the word about the content and it’s likely several people linked to it as a result.

 The client’s goal was to be on page 1 within 9 months.